 Common Variations of the Buddhist Flag

 There are several common variations of the Buddhist flag which incorporate additional Buddhist symbols onto the colors.
 For example, it is common to see the Dharmachakra superimposed onto the traditional flag.
-Additionally, the swastika has historically been a prominent symbol used in Hinduism, Buddhism and Jainism.
+Additionally, the swastika is a prominent symbol used in Hinduism, Buddhism and Jainism.

-Unfortunately, in modern times it’s image has become controversial due to it’s use by the Nazis during the 20th century.
-Nonetheless, it has been an auspicious symbol that has been considered sacred for over 11,000 years.
+Unfortunately, in modern times its image has become controversial due to it’s use by the Nazis during the 20th century.
+Nonetheless, the swastika is an auspicious symbol that has been considered sacred for over 11,000 years.

 History of the Buddhist Flag

 The hoisting of the Buddhist flag on May 28, 1885 has special significance because it was the first Vesak Day public holiday under British rule.
-Furthermore, in 1952 the flag of Buddhism was adopted by the World Fellowship of Buddhists as the international Buddhist flag.
-As a result, it’s widespread acceptance has come to symbolize the unity of all Buddhists worldwide.
-Additionally, the Buddhist flag is used in over 60 countries have accepted the flag as a symbol of Buddhist unity.
+Furthermore, the World Fellowship of Buddhists adopted the flag of Buddhism as their international symbol in 1952.
+As a result, Buddhists from over 60 countries have accepted the flag as a symbol of Buddhist unity.